 Nature put a hurricane in our original path, forcing us to change directions.
 Nashville was the best decision we made.
 It’s one of the friendliest USA cities we have visited; the unpretentious atmosphere is a welcome change.
 Nashville is attractive on so many levels.
 On average, 100 people are moving there each day, making it one of the fastest growing cities in America.

-While we had only one day in Nashville, we stayed for two nights and we took advantage of every minute, finding endless fun things to do in Nashville at night, as well as during the day.
+While we had only one full day in Nashville, we stayed for two nights as we were road tripping through the USA.
+We took advantage of every minute, finding endless fun things to do in Nashville at night, as well as during the day.

 - 1 Downtown Nashville Nightlife